Virussen/Virussen/README.md

-👋 Hi, I’m @Virussen <br>
+👋 Hi, I’m @Virussen 😈 <br>
 👨🏼‍🎓 I’m currently studying:
- - 💻 Full Stack Development
+ - 💻 Full Stack Development.
  - @ 🏦 Novi Hogeschool Utrecht.

 <!---
 Virussen/Virussen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.